 If you’ve already been shopping around, then you know there are tons of so-called “T-boosters” out there, each product claiming to benefit men in a number of different ways.

 - Muscle gain supplements: These claim to help you build bigger muscles, so you can lift more at the gym.

 - Aphrodisiacs: “Boost your sex drive!”
-That’s the common claim on these supplements, which promise better performance with your partner, instantly.
+That’s the general claim on these supplements, which promise better performance with your partner, instantly.

-- Fertility-enhancement: Take a pill a day, and multiply your sperm.
+- Fertility-enhancement: Take a pill a day, and multiply your sperm count like a champ.
 That’s the idea, anyway.
 Fertility-boosting supplements are marketed as aides to increase male fertility.

 - Testosterone replacement therapy: These are doctor-prescribed medications (oral or injected), typically only given to men with abnormally low testosterone.

 - Testosterone-boosting supplements: These are supplements that typically contain a variety of known T-boosting ingredients.
+These are the ones that are also known to impact energy levels so you don’t get that afternoon drag.
 As you continue reading below, we’ll mostly be talking about this kind of supplement.